Metadata Schemas

 To edit a field, click on the Edit Metadata Field link.
 You will be taken to the Details screen for that field.
 To delete a field from a section, check the Delete box and click Commit.

-A metadata field in a metadata sectionTip: To rearrange the order of the fields you can move the field assets that appear under the Metadata Schema in the Asset Map
+To rearrange the order of the fields you can move the field assets that appear under the Metadata Schema in the Asset Map

-New Field Name: to add a new field to the section, enter the name of the field into the box provided.
+• New Field Name: To add a new field to the section, enter the name of the field into the box provided.

-New Field Type: when you are adding a new field, select the type of field from the list provided.
+• New Field Type: When you are adding a new field, select the type of field from the list provided.
 These options include:

-- Date: the user can enter a date and/or time into the field.
+• Date: A date and/or time field.

 For more information about each of these fields refer to the corresponding chapters in this manual.